上のタブを使って、今すぐにできるものや、日程調整して参加登録できるものがないかチェックしてみてください。

 Babies' attention to different facial expressions

-Your child will watch happy and fearful faces of people.
-We are interested in how children react to different facial expressions and whether they pay more attention to one than the other.
+Your child will watch happy and angry faces of people who speak different languages.
+We are interested in how children react to the facial expressions of speakers of different languages.

 Patrones de aprendizaje de bebés